 It was founded by the Heavenhill family.
 One word.
 Heavenhill.
 But rumor has it that when a teetotaler daughter saw a typo referring to the place as Heaven Hill – two words – she let the mistake stay so as to distance the family name from the whiskey business.

 About a half hour drive from Bardstown is the Makers Mark distillery.
 Situated on gorgeous grounds with Whiskey Creek running right through it and providing the pure water used in making of its bourbon, I was offered a tin cup sip straight out of a distilling tank, before the product had aged.
 My tongue burned.
 Jennifer got no further than a sniff.
 At Maker’s Mark, visitors have the opportunity to hand dip a bottle themselves… sealing it with the brands distinctive melted red wax.

 Each distillery is unique.
 Each distillery has a story.

 Take Red Roses bourbon, for example.
 Seems its founder was smitten by a beautiful young lady.
 He asked her to marry him.
 She refused to answer immediately but said, if the next time he saw her she was wearing a corsage, the answer was yes.
 The next time he saw her she was wearing a corsage of four red roses.
 Thus a bourbon brand was born.

 Even if you don't drink alcohol, or bourbon is not your thing, the bourbon trail is a fascinating look at history in some of the most beautiful country you can find.

-If you decide to visit the Bourbon Trail, allow at least three days to take it all in.
+If you decide to visit Kentucky's Bourbon Trail, allow at least three days to take it all in.
 There are lots of campgrounds servicing the area.